A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Algorithmic implementation

 A few considerations are worthwhile.
-The enforcement of higher-order derivative constraints, like \eqref{totpr_jerk_constraint} and \eqref{totpr_torque_rate_constraint}, would in principle require the introduction of an additional axis corresponding to the pseudo-acceleration $\ddot{\lambda}$ \cite{Shin86, Pham17}, however this might make the problem intractable from the practical standpoint.
-In \cite{Kaserer19}, continuous and differentiable profiles are generated in the phase plane through interpolation between two consecutive stages and the constraints of interest, including jerk and torque rate, are verified at selected check points along such profiles.
+The enforcement of higher-order derivative constraints, like \eqref{totpr_jerk_constraint} and \eqref{totpr_torque_rate_constraint}, would in principle require the introduction of an additional axis corresponding to the pseudo-acceleration $\ddot{\lambda}$ \cite{Shin86, Pham17}.
+The employment of jerk and/or torque rate constraints becomes particularly important when the trajectories have to be executed on the real hardware, however the introduction of an additional dimension might make the problem intractable from the practical standpoint.
+This is the issue addressed in \cite{Kaserer19}, where higher-order constraints are also enforced in a planning scenario based on dynamic programming, without redundancy.
+Therein, continuous and differentiable profiles are generated in the phase plane through interpolation between two consecutive stages.
+The constraints of interest, including jerk and torque rate, are verified at selected check points along such profiles.
 This way, the search space does not need to be augmented and the complexity can be controlled without exiting the phase plane.
-Here, we essentially adopt the same solution, but the type of interpolation is left as a user choice as an additional mean to control the complexity.
+In this paper, we essentially adopt the same solution, but the type of interpolation is left as a user choice as an additional mean to control the complexity.
 In both cases, when higher-order constraints are checked without augmenting the search space, the global optimality might be compromised \cite{Kaserer19}.

 Furthermore, with respect to pure redundancy resolution at kinematic level and pure time-optimal planning for non-redundant robots, the TOTP-R search space is of an increased dimension.
-Practically, this rules out the usage of an arbitrarily fine discretization.
-Therefore, our solutions might be, in some cases, far from the true global optimum, and we should rely on a more relaxed condition of \emph{resolution-optimality}.
+Practically, this rules out the usage of an arbitrarily fine discretization and more trade-offs should be considered.
+Therefore, our solutions might be, in some cases, far from the true global optimum, and we should rely on a more relaxed condition of \emph{resolution optimality}.
 A proof of convergence of approximate dynamic programming, for the more generic case of multi-objective optimization, is provided in \cite{Guigue09}.

-\section{EXPERIMENTAL RESULTS}
+\section{Experimental results}